Unfortunately, hackers love to target small businesses as well. You may be much more vulnerable than a massive company with robust security measures.

 One big hole where hackers often take advantage and gain access to data is via your workers.
 Make sure you encourage the use of strong passwords and change them frequently.

-Offer training sessions so staff members understand how to identify a phishing email and keep sensitive information secure even in public locations.
+Security could be addressed as a significant concern, especially with the increasing data breaches.
+Well-organized training sessions for staff members will help them identify a phishing email, check DMARC records and keep sensitive information secure even in public locations.

 4. Update Your Site

 Maybe you created a site on a platform such as WordPress and assumed you were good to go.
 WordPress is a big red target for hackers, who love to gain access via out-of-date add-ons and a lack of firewall protection.